RobotLocomotion/pytorch-dense-correspondence/doc/mesh_descriptors.md

     - Then `X Screen 0 --> Antialiasing Settings`
     - Select `Override Application Settings` in the spinbox.

+1. If you're not sure the you have all the pre-processed steps, run change detection again (see other docs).

 1. For each image in the dataset know the mapping from mesh cells to image pixels.
 Do this using the classes in `mesh_render.py`.
-Specifically launch `mesh_render_app.py` as below and use the command `mesh_render.render_images()`.
+Specifically launch `mesh_render_app.py` from `processed` directory of a log (as shown below) and use the command `mesh_render.render_images()`.
 This creates files in `processed/rendered_images/000000_mesh_cells.png`.

 ```
 use_pytorch_dense_correspondence
 use_directory
+cd ~/code/data_volume/pdc/logs_proto/your-bag/processed
-directorPython mesh_render_app.py
+mesh_render_app.py
 ```

-2. Compute the descriptor images, and match them up with the cell_ids computed in the previous step.
+4. Compute the descriptor images, and match them up with the cell_ids computed in the previous step.
 The main functionality for this is contained in `mesh_descriptors.py`.
 A convenience script allows you to run this.
     - Edit the script `compute_mesh_descriptors.py` and set appropriate variables for network, scene, config file etc.